-As consumers, we’re constantly making judgment calls and decisions about the products and services we choose to purchase.
-While flashy packaging and a catchy slogan may be enough to convince someone to purchase a $3 tube of toothpaste, for an attorney at a solo or small law firm, the bar is much higher when trying to win over prospective legal clients.
+As consumers, we’re constantly making judgment calls about products and services we purchase.
+While flashy packaging and catchy slogans may convince someone to purchase a tube of toothpaste, the bar is usually a lot higher for attorneys and law firms trying to win over potential clients.

 Telling your personal story

 The traditional attorney bio includes where you went to school and professional awards.
 While these are great accomplishments, the average client doesn’t see this information as compelling.
 Instead, use the storytelling method to show clients who you are.
 Some things to include in your bio could be:

 - Hardships that shaped your life